 Maverick posts a season-best time of 6.63 in semifinals

 After returning from injury that kept him out of the 2014 NCAA Indoor Championships, Vaughn became a 2014 Outdoor All-American in the 100m, 200m and 4x100m relay.
 In doing so, he became the first Maverick ever named All-American three times at a single NCAA Championship.
 Among his other highlights, Vaughn won both the 60m and 200m at the 2013 Western Athletic Conference Indoor Championships.
-His teammates on the school record-setting 4x100 team (39.55) were Quentin Butler, Cameron Newson and Christian Clark.
+His teammates on the school record-setting 4x100 team (39.55) were Butler, Cameron Newson and Christian Clark.

 In 2010, the Mavericks' sprints coach helped All-Americans Gray and Jasmine Walls reach the NCAA Championships, and had nine sprinters make appearances in the NCAA Preliminaries.
 In addition, Reynolds earned Southland Conference Freshman of the Year honors in both the indoor and outdoor seasons.

-Hawkins Alexander became a full-time member of the coaching staff prior to the start of the 2010 season after serving as a graduate assistant at UT Arlington during 2008-09.
+Durham became a full-time member of the coaching staff prior to the start of the 2010 season after serving as a graduate assistant at UT Arlington during 2008-09.
 A three-time All-American at Arizona State, she was a member of three Sun Devils' national championship teams -- 2007 and 2008 NCAA Indoor and 2007 NCAA Outdoor.

-Hawkins Alexander helped lead ASU's 4x400m relay to a third-place finish at the 2008 NCAA Indoor Championships and a fifth-place finish at the 2008 outdoor meet.
+Durham helped lead ASU's 4x400m relay to a third-place finish at the 2008 NCAA Indoor Championships and a fifth-place finish at the 2008 outdoor meet.
 In 2007, she earned All-America honors in the 4x400m relay, as the team ran 3:35.96 and placed eighth at the NCAA Championships.

 She transferred to ASU in 2006 after spending her freshman season at TCU.
-A 2004 graduate of Kennedale High School in Kennedale, Texas, Hawkins Alexander was selected as the team's MVP all four years of competition.
+A 2004 graduate of Kennedale High School in Kennedale, Texas, Durham was selected as the team's MVP all four years of competition.
 She helped lead the track team to a state title as a senior.
 She also was also a two-time all-district volleyball selection and captained both teams as a senior.